zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 *callable objects*
 : A type for which the [*`INVOKE`*][11] and [*`INVOKE<R>`*][11] operations are applicable.[^3]

-So after this we will be able to construct our `function_ref` like this:
+So after this, we will be able to construct our `function_ref` like this:

 ```cpp
 struct functor {